GBHyland/CIC-Developer/facilitator-day1.md

     variables.var_processFiles = false;
 }

-// or use this shorter version variables.var_processFiles = attachedFiles.length > 0;

 // set process variable var_currentIndex tp 0
 // (to start the looping index at the 1st position in the array) variables.var_currentIndex = 0;